 Let's expand on how to establish survey goals below.

 Think of building a survey like a construction project.
 You wouldn't start haphazardly knocking down walls or pouring concrete right away, would you?
 No, you'd step back, take a beat, and create a thorough blueprint of your end goal.

-See how this goal not only includes a more specific objective but also states how I can use the results to influence an initiative, campaign, or process?
-Setting goals like this provide a clear roadmap for the survey creation, distribution, and collection process.
+This goal not only includes a more specific objective, but it also states how I can use the results to influence an initiative, campaign, or process.
+Setting goals like this provides a clear roadmap for the survey creation, distribution, and collection process.

 Types of Surveys